Mean Field Limit for Coulomb-Type Flows: Introduction

-where $X_N^t=(x_1^t, \dots, x_N^t)$ are the solutions to \eqref{mfgf} or \eqref{cons}, $\mu^t$ solves the expected limiting PDE.
-It turns out that $F_N$ is a good notion of distance from $\mu_N^t $ to $\mu^t$ and metrizes at least weak convergence, as described in Proposition~\ref{procoer}.
+where $X_N^t=(x_1^t, \dots, x_N^t)$ are the solutions to \eqref{mfgf} or \eqref{cons}, and $\mu^t$ solves the expected limiting PDE.
+The function $F_N$ is not positive, however it is bounded below (by $-CN^{1+\frac\s\d}$ in the case \eqref{formeg}, respectively $ -\(\frac{N}{\d}\log N\)- C N$ in the case \eqref{glog}, see Corollary \ref{corominob}).
+It turns out that also metrizes at least weak convergence, as described in Proposition~\ref{procoer}.
+One may thus think of it as a good notion of distance from $\mu_N^t $ to $\mu^t$, more precisely $\frac{1}{N^2} F_N(X_N^t, \mu^t)$ is a good distance.

 Our main result is a Gronwall inequality on the time-derivative of $F_N(\XN^t, \mu^t)$, which implies a quantitative rate of convergence of $\mu_N^t $ to $\mu^t$ in that metric.